Andrettin/Wyrmsun/readme.txt

 - 4.1.5
 -----------------------------------------------------------------------

+* Factions
+- Fixed the requirements string for the Shadowcharm Clan faction.

 * Map Editor
 - Fixed crash which occurred when pressing the "OK" button in the player properties dialog.
 - Fixed issue which caused solid overlay tiles to not be displayed in the editor.